 Every country and region seems to carry a unique set of stereotypes about its people, their views, manners and tendencies.
-France, the world’s number 1 tourist destination, is of course no exception to this.
+France, the world’s number 1 tourist destination, is no exception to this.
 In this article, we discuss which clichés about Parisians are true or false and how to connect with the locals during your stay in Paris.

 Parisians are rude